MicrosoftDocs/minecraft-creator/creator/Documents/LearningPaths/RTX/RTX_GettingStarted.md

 It’s recommended that you have the following on hand when working with Ray Tracing in Minecraft: Bedrock Edition

-- OS (Operation Systems): Windows 64-bit.
+- Operating System (OS): Windows 64-bit
-- GPU: DirectX hardware ray tracing capable GPU like NVIDIA GeForce® RTX 20 Series and higher, and AMD Radeon RX 6000 Series and higher.
+- GPU: DirectX hardware ray tracing capable GPU like NVIDIA GeForce® RTX 20 Series and higher, and AMD Radeon RX 6000 Series and higher
-- Hardware: PC.
+- Hardware: PC
-- CPU: Intel Core i5 or equivalent.
+- CPU: Intel Core i5 or equivalent
-- RAM: At least 8 GB of RAM.
+- RAM: At least 8 GB of RAM
-- A version of Minecraft: 1.16.200 or higher.
+- Minecraft: version 1.16.200 or higher

 > [!IMPORTANT]
 > Virtual reality headsets and Mixed Reality (MR) headsets are not supported.